 The future might seem a long way off, but doing some small, simple things now can have a really big impact down the track.
 Planning how much is going into your super now can give you a solid understanding of where your savings are at and help you plan for any unexpected interruptions or issues that might pop up.

 So how do you work out how much super you need to have by the time you can access it?

 How much super you need when you retire depends heavily on the kind of lifestyle you wish to enjoy once you stop working.
 There are a number of other factors that make it hard to predict how much super you’re going to need, such as if you own any property, have any debts or if the Age Pension is still around.

 You’re not going to have the answers to many of these things now, but it is pretty safe to say that the older you get, the more important your super money is likely to become.
 With so much uncertainty, superannuation is one thing that’s designed to be a guaranteed and plannable asset you can contribute to today and use in the future.

 So, it’s a good idea to take some really simple steps to get your super organised now while you’re young so that you haven’t lost any before it’s had a chance to grow.

 Lost super and multiple super accounts are harder to manage than having a single account.
 Multiple accounts could lead to your super balance being eroded by fees.
 Thanks to the power of compound interest, accumulating small savings now can make a huge difference in the future.
 That’s why it’s important to take care of your super and make sure you don’t lose any to duplicate or unnecessary fees or unclaimed super.

 Still curious about your super?
-Check out our learning hub or our blog!
+Check out our learning hub!
 We’ve got some great videos and articles.